michaelbradley91/SimpleOS/VSCodeExtension/README.md

 Then create `<my_program>.sos` and start writing your program!

-Use The `Compile Simple OS Executable` command to compile the program.
+Use The `Compile Simple OS Program` command to compile the program.
 Errors will be printed to its own output channel called `Simple OS Compiler`.